Retinoids such as retinol, tretinoin, adapalene and tazarotene can cause retinol side effects like a rash, irritation, redness, and skin sensitivity.

 - stinging or burning

-- scaling due to increased desquamation
+- scaling or peeling due to increased desquamation

 Allergy to retinol